10x-Engineers/Infinite-ISP_FPGABinaries/README.md

 # How to use the FPGA Binary Files

-## v1.0
-1. Connect the AR1335 IAS image sensor module (included in Xilinx Kria KV260 Accessory Pack) to the IAS1 port on the Kria KV260 AI Starter Kit.
-2. Insert an SD Card (2GB or above) into the Kria KV260 board.
-3. Connect the Kria KV260 board with a monitor screen using an HDMI cable.
-4. Power up the Kria KV260 board and follow the [steps](https://docs.xilinx.com/r/en-US/ug1089-kv260-starter-kit/Ethernet-Recovery-Tool) for loading the on-board Xilinx Image Recovery Tool.
-5. Upload the desired binary file (e.g. 'Infinite-ISP_v1.0-1080p.bin') on the Kria KV260 AI Starter Kit.
-6. Reset the Kria KV260 board and visualize the Infinite-ISP output on your monitor screen.
-7. Connect the USB cable with the JTAG/USB port on Kria to read the messages over UART.
-8. You can remove the SD card from the Kria board, extract the dumped single RGB-RAW pair and 300 RGB frames (if applicable), and visualize them using the provided scripts.

 ## v1.1
 ### For AR1335 IAS module:
 1. Connect AR1335 IAS image sensor module to the IAS1 port on Kria KV260 AI Starter Kit.